St. Michael - Evangelisch-Lutherische Kirchengemeinde Fürth - St. Michael

 14. August 2025

 St. Michael is the oldest still preserved church in Fürth, with origins dating back to the 11th century.
 St. Michael is possibly the only building in the city of Fürth that has survived the Thirty Years' War.
-In the summer of 1632, Swedish King Gustav Adolf took quarters in the rectory of St. Michael.
+In the summer of 1632, the Swedish King Gustav Adolf took quarters in the rectory of St. Michael.
 A memorial plaque is attached to the outer wall of the church.
 The church of St. Michael is a typical Franconian market and fortification church.
-The church of St. Michael essentially dates from the Gothic period but has been remodeled several times.
-As a Protestant-Lutheran church, it is of course not comparable to the opulence of many Roman Catholic churches and appears somewhat spartan, but that is my personal opinion.
+The church of St. Michael mainly dates from the Gothic period but has been remodeled several times.
+As a Protestant-Lutheran church, it cannot be compared to the opulence of many Roman Catholic churches and appears somewhat spartan, but that's just my personal opinion.

 Fred Eberhardt